 We headed to the northeastern part of New Brunswick, with our destination being the Acadian Peninsula.
 Click on the link, Acadian history and culture. to learn more about l’Acadie.

 To be closer to family, we decided to stay at Camping Pokemouche situated in the heart of the Acadian Peninsula along the bank of the Pokemouche river.

 At sundown, the sky glows a vibrant red just behind this Catholic church (see below).
 With this view most evenings, it isn’t hard to settle into the rhythm of camping life.On this same river, not far from our campsite we get to also enjoy family gatherings at a beautiful family cottage.
 Summer is the perfect time to reconnect with extended family and friends.
 We always look forward to these get-togethers which include lots of food, music and scrumptious desserts. 😊

 These gatherings always seem to end up with everyone sitting around a campfire, singing songs for the rest of the evening.
 Of course, “le placotage” of past events gets a few chuckles from everyone!😊

-Pokemouche is a great spot for boating enthusiasts and it has great clam digging areas.
+Pokemouche is a great spot for boating enthusiasts and it has great fishing and clam digging areas.